HCDemos/vault-transit-eaas-demo-app/readme.md

 # Vault Transit Demo App (Batch) & Seed Customers App (see below)

 This Flask-based web application demonstrates **HashiCorp Vault Transit** encryption and rewrap operations, with timing metrics for each operation.
 It supports both individual and batch modes for encrypting, decrypting, and rewrapping sensitive customer data.
-Both of these apps vibe coded with ChatGPT.

 ## 🚀 Features
 - **Login page** for two demo users (`alice` / `bob`)